vishnu350/rs-mainspring-winder/README.md

 - [Sponsoring me](https://github.com/sponsors/vishnu350), whichs helps me out with paying for experimental prints.
 - Or just [buy me](https://github.com/sponsors/vishnu350) a drink, that will also work :)

-Thanks to Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse, and the same free Creative Commons licensing scheme is reused for this work.
+Thanks to Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
+The same free Creative Commons licensing scheme is reused for this work.